kordlib/codegen-kt/docs/topics/kotlinpoet.md

 ## DSL types

-The entire Kotlinpoet DSL is generated from the normal Kotlinpoet source code, therefore, there are certain types of generated DSL functions, which also allows you to know what code you can migrate to the DSL and what stays the same
+The entire KotlinPoet DSL is generated from the normal KotlinPoet source code, therefore, there are certain types of generated DSL functions, which also allows you to know what code you can migrate to the DSL and what stays the same

 ### Factory functions {id="factory_functions"}

-Almost everything in Kotlinpoet is represented by an immutable "spec-class" and one or more corresponding constructor functions in its companion object, which return a builder, these will simply be replaced by a top-level factory function which takes the name of the spec class and takes a builder
+Almost everything in KotlinPoet is represented by an immutable "spec-class" and one or more corresponding constructor functions in its companion object, which return a builder, these will simply be replaced by a top-level factory function which takes the name of the spec class and takes a builder